InjectiveLabs/docs/source/includes/_spotrpc.md

 ## OrdersHistory

-Get orders of a spot market in all states.
+List history of orders (all states) for a spot market.

 ### Request Parameters